JFuncMachine/JFuncMachine/README.md

                     // call the println method on the static PrintStream field named out in the System class
                     // So create an expression that calls the println method new CallJavaMethod("java.io.PrintStream", "println",
+                            // The println method has a return type of Unit SimpleTypes.UNIT,
                             // Get the PrintStream object from System.out, that is the object
-                            // that we will be calling println on SimpleTypes.UNIT, new GetJavaStaticField("java.lang.System", "out",
+                            // that we will be calling println on new GetJavaStaticField("java.lang.System", "out",
                                     new ObjectType("java.io.PrintStream")),
                             // Load up the arguments to println, which is just one, that is a string constant new Expression[] { new StringConstant("Hello World!") }
-                            // the function returns void (which in functional languages is called Unit) ));
+                    ));

             // Create a org.jfuncmachine.test.HelloWorld class